manetu/policyengine/docs/docs/concepts/audit.md

 ## The AccessRecord

 Just as [PORC](/concepts/porc) normalizes authorization **inputs**, the AccessRecord normalizes authorization **outputs**.
-This symmetry makes it possible to reason about access control decisions consistently, regardless of where they originated in your system.
+This symmetry allows you to reason about access control decisions consistently, regardless of where they originated in your system.

 Every AccessRecord contains: